 (i) any officer's certificates supporting the determination that any advance was (or, if made, would be) a nonrecoverable advance; and provided, however, that the certificate administrator may not provide to (a) any person that is a borrower under an underlying mortgage loan or an affiliate of a borrower under an underlying mortgage loan unless such person is the directing certificateholder, (1) any asset status report, inspection report, appraisal or internal valuation, (2) the CREFC[®] special servicer loan file or (3) any supplemental reports in the CREFC Investor Reporting Package[®] or (b) the directing certificateholder, any asset status report, inspection report, appraisal or internal valuation relating to any Affiliated Borrower Loan.
-The certificate administrator's website will initially be located at www.ctslink.com.
-Access will be provided by the certificate administrator to Privileged Persons upon receipt by the certificate administrator from such person of an investor certification in the form(s) described in the Pooling and Servicing Agreement, which form(s) may also be located on and submitted electronically via the certificate administrator's website.
+The certificate administrator's website will initially be located at www.sf.citidirect.com.
+Access will be provided by the certificate administrator to Privileged Persons upon receipt by the certificate administrator from such person of an investor certification in the form(s) described in the Pooling and Servicing Agreement, which form(s) may also be located on and submitted electronically via the certificate administrator's website, or upon receipt by the 17g-5 information provider from such person of an NRSRO certification, as applicable.
 The parties to the Pooling and Servicing Agreement will be given access to the website without providing that certification.
-For assistance with the certificate administrator's website, certificateholders may call (866) 846-4526.
+For assistance with the certificate administrator's website, certificateholders may call (800) 422-2066.